 Circuit Court for Prince George’s County

-On March 25, 2020, the Court issued an order restricting the Court to emergency operations, and closed the Court to the public with limited exceptions through May 1, 2020.
-This is now extended through June 5, 2020.
+On March 25, 2020, the Court issued an order restricting the Court to emergency operations and closed the Court to the public with limited exceptions through May 1, 2020.
+This is now extended to July 20, 2020.

 As of April 8, 2020, that includes bail reviews and bench warrants; arraignments for detained defendants; juvenile detention hearings; juvenile shelter care hearings; peace order petitions for juvenile respondents; emergency evaluation petitions; quarantine and isolation petitions; extradition cases; body attachments; and extreme risk protective order appeals.
 Other emergency matters may be heard in the court’s discretion.